xiaoliang5939/AVCE/README.md

 Conduct the first group test.
-The participants of this test are：Yining Jiang 、Zhou Fang、 Xiao Liang。
+The participants of this test are：Yining Jiang 、Zhou Fang、 Xiao Liang

 We chose dark lab as the final filming location.And since our work requires darts at the screen, we need to make our own safe screens.After many attempts, we chose to use the school table as a projection screen after standing up.As for the occlude, we need to occlude the screen so that it doesn't reveal the magnetic board behind it, but it also needs to be able to attach the magnetic dart to it.I went to the market and finally chose white curtains.